By TONY SEED

-The U.S. Navy gives no information whatsoever to Canada regarding these menacing deployments and has a very convenient policy of “neither confirming nor denying” the presence of nuclear weapons on its ships.
-This extra-territorial rule allows both the American and Canadian governments to sidestep and divert the issue of whether Canada is allowing the nuclear weapons into Canada.
+The U.S. Navy gives no information whatsoever to Canada regarding these menacing deployments to Canadian ports.
+It has a very convenient policy of “neither confirming nor denying” the presence of nuclear weapons on its ships.
+This extra-territorial rule allows both the American government and an obsequious Canadian government to sidestep and divert the issue of whether Canada is allowing the nuclear weapons into Canada.

 For the information of our readers, we are posting the following sensationalist news report concerning military-civil exercises organized around a so-called “mock disaster” by the military reporter of the Halifax Chronicle-Herald.
-While confusing both the origin and the nature of the threat posed to Nova Scotians and the people of Canada, it acknowledges the grave dangers posed by the “visits” of U.S. and NATO warships to Canadian ports but it does so for a reason.
+While confusing both the origin and the nature of the threat posed to Nova Scotians and the people of Canada, the journalist does acknowledge the grave dangers posed by the “visits” of U.S. and NATO warships to Canadian ports.

 These threats all emanate from the lack of political control by the Canadian people over their harbour and nation.
-As a result, the Canadian government has issued special executive decrees such as the “controlled access military zones” (Order-in-Council, 31 October 2002), and put into place programs in our ports by the Canadian government working with U.S. Homeland Security and Northern Command under the pretext of “security,” “interdicting the drug trade,” and “stopping asylum seekers” aimed at protecting the warships of foreign powers.
+As a result, the Canadian government has issued special executive decrees such as the “controlled access military zones” (Order-in-Council, 31 October 2002) under the Visiting Forces Act.
+It has put into place programs in our ports working with U.S. Homeland Security and Northern Command under the pretext of “security,” “interdicting the drug trade,” and “stopping asylum seekers” aimed at protecting the warships of foreign powers.
 The exercises are also part of the pressure by the United States to integrate border security under U.S. command and unify military and civilian agencies as part of agreements such as the “Smart Border Action Plan” signed between Canada and the United States following September 11.

 Keeping in mind the media’s attempt to divert attention from the war preparations the government is carrying, by spreading pessimism on the one hand and illusions about “nuclear free zones” on the other, we should stay focused.
 Far from remaining passive in the face of the situation or relying on lobbying those responsible for the situation in the first place, Haligonians can make headway by building the No Harbour for War Program and practical politics to defend their interests.
 There is an alternative!